-Posterior Wall Depth: X - 2.0cm
+Anterior Wall Depth: X= 1.2cm

-Cursor: The cursor should be located at y = +0.5 cm, rather than y = +0.8 cm.
+Cursor Placement: The cursor should be located at y = +0.5 cm rather than y = +0.8 cm.

 Anatomical Landmark: Origin of the bulb is not identifiable.
 This suggests an interrogation angle other than the optimal (anatomical) angle, most probably the anterior angle.
-Origin of the bulb should be located at y = +0.5cm and marked at this vertical location by the sonographer.
+Origin of bulb should be located at y = +0.5cm and marked at this vertical location by the sonographer.